The Cost of Treachery: Israel’s Surprise Attacks and the Erosion of Global Credibility

 Too Guarded, Too Superficial…

 The logic of ‘guarding heart’ is great when applied to an already established dating relationship and holding back on sexual intimacy until the commitment of marriage.
 But when it is a reason not to even attempt a first date it is no longer helpful.
-It is a Hollywood myth that relationship should be built off of some kind of magical initial feeling.
+It is a Hollywood myth that relationships should be built off of some kind of magical initial feeling.
 That is a shallow ‘eros’ love at best.
 Feelings can come and go.

 The purity culture, as I have experienced it, is motivated primarily by fear rather than faith.
 Young people are encouraged to be absolutely sure before even a first date.
 Communication between genders (outside of dating) is discouraged as potentially harmful.
 And the result is an impossible quagmire for many.
 Only the most superficially attractive or socially adept have a chance.
-Be a shy guy or a too average girl and you don’t have a snowman’s chance in the Florida heat.
+Be a shy guy or a too-average girl and you don’t have a snowman’s chance in the Florida heat.

 I know young women who say (evidently with complete sincerity) that they will only date a guy they are sure they would marry and seemingly turn down every guy who doesn’t ride in on a white horse It is an absolutely absurd expectation and yet not uncommon in the religious culture of my birth.
 Many never take a half step of faith to ask for or accept a date.
-Many who do start dating feel pressured into marriage because they have this false idea that turns a dating relationship into engagement.
+Many who do start dating feel pressured into marriage because they have this false idea that turns a dating relationship into an engagement.

-Of course the insanity is promoted by cherry picked success story anecdotes (sanitized of impurities to make them more compelling) and thus the fairytale myths perpetuated to a new generation.
+Of course, the insanity is promoted by cherry-picked success story anecdotes (sanitized of impurities to make them more compelling) and thus the fairytale myths perpetuated to a new generation.
 Ignored is the wreckage, the many many stories of those who did everything right according to the purity culture, and now lay bloodied in the ditch as the successful cross to avoid contact.
 I believe if both sides were told there would be an impetus to encourage a more balanced faithful approach to courtship.

 Finding Our Balance Between Extremes